California store owner caught on video attacking reporters is charged with battery

-A California man was arrested Tuesday on vandalism and battery charges after he was caught on camera Monday attacking journalists outside his business in La Mesa, police said.
+A California man was arrested Tuesday on vandalism and battery charges after he was recorded on camera Monday attacking journalists outside his business in La Mesa, police said.

-Peter Carzis, 76, of La Mesa, just east of San Diego, is accused of "battering multiple reporters" during the "well-publicized altercation with members of the media" who attempted to interview him outside his store, Peter's Men's Apparel, La Mesa police said.
+Peter Carzis, 76, of La Mesa, east of San Diego, is accused of "battering multiple reporters" during the "well-publicized altercation with members of the media" who tried to interview him outside his store, Peter's Men's Apparel, La Mesa police said.

 "You're a bada--?
 Show me how bad you are, motherf-----," Carzis told a cameraman.

-La Mesa police officers canvassed the area in search of Carzis near his store late into Monday night after videos of the incident were posted online.
-He was found early Tuesday morning.
+La Mesa police canvassed the area in search of Carzis near his store late into Monday night after videos of the incident were posted.
+He was found early Tuesday.

 He will be booked into the San Diego County Jail after being medically cleared, police said.